 No wonder, a sign further along the platform showed the outside temperature as -33°C.

-On our second day, I noticed that the condensation running down the window, heavy with our nighttime breath, was frozen at the base of the window!
+On our second day, I saw that the condensation running down the window, heavy with our nighttime breath, had frozen at the base of the window!
 The curtains had frozen to the window and it was incredibly satisfying to crack them away from the sill.

 In between the carriages, the walkways were open to the outside world.
 Ice coated the floor and doors.
 We took to wearing gloves as we passed through the trains to ensure we didn’t leave strips of frozen skin on the metal handles.